- About Us

 Hybrid data modeling – using both structured and semi-structured data – can meet the flexibility requirements of modern web, mobile and IoT applications, without sacrificing ACID transactions or standard SQL.

-MariaDB TX includes a comprehensive set of SQL functions for creating and querying JSON documents – everything from reading and writing fields, arrays and objects to creating JSON documents and merging relational data.Download now
+MariaDB includes a comprehensive set of SQL functions for creating and querying JSON documents – everything from reading and writing fields, arrays and objects to creating JSON documents and merging relational data.Download now

 You can use transactions to insert/modify multiple JSON documents.